 In our previous article, we established that Latin is a language of history and culture, that allows us to follow man’s path across centuries and understand two fundamental perspectives: historicity and rationality.

-If it is true that a few reasons for studying Latin are for the most part less valid today than in previous centuries, when the knowledge of the language of Rome had obvious practical implications and was necessary to access certain careers (for example, attorneys, notaries, other legal experts, doctors, administrators, and of course the entire hierarchy of the catholic Church), it is no less true that the purpose of teaching Latin was never only practical.
+If it is true that a few reasons for studying Latin are for the most part less valid today than in previous centuries, when the knowledge of the language of Rome had obvious practical implications and was necessary to access certain careers (for example, attorneys, notaries, other legal experts, doctors, administrators, and of course the entire hierarchy of the catholic Church), it is no less true that the purpose of teaching Latin was never only practical or social.
 We could certainly say that alongside an overt goal, there was always an even more valuable, albeit sometimes subconscious goal, related to education and intellect.
 I am not referring to an alleged superiority of Latin over other languages in terms of rationality, to “mental gymnastics” such a language would develop, or other popular reasons, which are not necessarily wrong, but are certainly less valid than other reasons.
 Instead I am referring to the moral and intellectual development brought about by the serious and critically deliberate study of Latin, which is not separate of course from the study of the literature that has been passed down to us in Latin.
 In short, it is somewhat similar to bees, whose “apparent and deliberate purpose that draws them to the flower is to taste the sweet nectar, while the actual, subconscious purpose is to rub against the stamens and promote the fertilisation of the flower” (the metaphor is not mine, but that of Tadeusz Zieliński, “The ancient and us,” Naples, 2004).

 In what, then, does the educational, moral, and intellectual value of Latin consist?
 Let’s begin with the words, and an example that was popular more than a century ago.
 In Italian we say “arrivederci”, or “addio”; in Latin “vale,” literally “be well”; in Greek “chàire,” literally “be cheerful”.
 If we read on a superficial level, if we translate mechanically without taking a deep look at the words, we fail to understand not just the ancient Greeks’ and Romans’ vision of the world and their perspectives, but also our own, which reveal themselves indirectly before our very eyes when “philologically”– “through the love of words”, as the etymology of this adverb shows us– we reflect on the language.
 In other words, we do not feel the reverberation of the Roman spirit, simple and sound, nor that of the Greeks, which takes pleasure in life, and probably not even our own, because, even if we are immersed in it, often we do not reflect on the language, that we tend to use mindlessly, and thereby break that intimate bond between words and things.